paperless-ngx/paperless-ngx/docs/administration.md

     Paperless uses 4 volumes:

     -   `paperless_media`: This is where your documents are stored.
-    -   `paperless_data`: This is where auxillary data is stored.
+    -   `paperless_data`: This is where auxiliary data is stored.
 This folder also contains the SQLite database, if you use it.
     -   `paperless_pgdata`: Exists only if you use PostgreSQL and contains the database.